Earth Day: Philadelphia

 U.S. Senator Edmund Muskie was the keynote speaker on Earth Day in Fairmount Park in Philadelphia.
-Other notable attendees included consumer protection activist and presidential candidate Ralph Nader, landscape architect Ian McHarg, Nobel prize-winning Harvard biochemist George Wald, U.S. Senate Minority Leader Hugh Scott, and poet Allen Ginsberg.
+Other notable attendees included consumer protection activist and presidential candidate Ralph Nader, landscape architect Ian McHarg, Nobel prize-winning Harvard biochemist George Wald, U.S. Senate Minority Leader Hugh Scott, poet Allen Ginsberg. and Ira Einhorn who acted as master of ceremonies.

 Earth Day 1980

 The 1970s were a period of substantial environmental legislation, including the Clean Air Act, Clean Water Act, Endangered Species Act, Marine Mammal Protection Act, Superfund, Toxics Substances Control Act, and the Resource Conservation and Recovery Act.
 It had seen the creation of the Environmental Protection Agency and the banning of DDT and of lead in gasoline.
 Jimmy Carter was president.

 The 1980 Earth Day effort was led by Mike McCabe and Byron Kennard, and the general mood was festive and celebratory.
-The principal Washington, DC event was a festival held in Lafayette Park, across the street from the White House.
+The principal Washington, D.C., event was a festival held in Lafayette Park, across the street from the White House.